avilledieu/Avian-hypoblast-study/Staining-signal-backtracking/ReadMe.md

 ## Step3: For each embryo, spatial-temporal alignment of the movie (identical to Step1 in `Archetypal-PIV-maps` section)
 -	**Tool**: Fiji
 -	**Input data**: Timelapse movie of hypoblast dynamics (like in the following example: `Staining-signal-backtracking/Example/8h_1/Live/MAX.tif`), and associated visualization of vector fields (`Staining-signal-backtracking/Example/8h_1/Live/movies/MAX-VEC.tif`)
+> Due to storage space limitations, only the 8h frame of `MAX-VEC.tif` movie is provided.
 -	**Ouput**: `CoordinatesCentersRotation.csv` and `Timing.csv`, containing respectively information relative to spatial and temporal alignment.
 -	**Instructions**: In Fiji, open the movie displaying vector fields (`Staining-signal-backtracking/Example/8h_1/Live/MAX-VEC.tif`).
 Display the last frame corresponding to 8h and measure the coordinates of the two centers of the counter-rotating flows.
 Save them in `Staining-signal-backtracking/Example/8h_1/Live/CoordinatesCentersRotation.csv` (as in the example).